Weekly

 Cole Slaw

-Whole Wheat English Muffin Organic Peanut Butter
+Whole Wheat English Muffin

-100% Juice - No Sugar Added |
+100% Juice -

 Cheddar Bunny Crackers

-100% Juice - No Sugar Added
+100% Juice -

 Home Made Trail Mix

-100% Juice - No Sugar Added |
+100% Juice -

-Organic Yogurt With Raisons & Walnuts
+With Raisons & Walnuts

-100% Juice - No Sugar Added |
+100% Juice -

 Organic Crackers with Organic Peanut Butter

-100% Juice - No Sugar Added |
+100% Juice -

-View More Weekly Food Menu's
+View More Daycare Food Menus

-Click The Week Below
+Click The Links Below

 Click here to view the USDA food program guide - it will show which food items need to be served at each meal.